 Do your gums bleed easily when you brush or floss?
 You’re not alone.
 According to a study conducted by the U.S. National Institutes of Health (NIH), half of the American population over the age of 30 suffers from bleeding gums.
 Swollen and bleeding gums indicate gum tissue infection.
 If left untreated, the infection may spread and harm the surrounding bone and tissue.
 Eventually, your teeth decay to such an extent that they either fall out or require removal altogether.
 Oral care is necessary to prevent gum and periodontal diseases.
 This includes regular brushing, flossing, and routine visits to a dental professional.

-If you see signs of gum disease, please visit a periodontist near you to seek immediate periodontal treatment near me.
+If you see signs of gum disease, please visit a periodontist near you to seek immediate periodontal disease treatment.
 In this article, we explore periodontal diseases and explain how they can be treated at a highly recommended dental clinic in Houston for periodontal disease treatment.

 What are Periodontal Diseases?

 Periodontal diseases are infections of the structures around the teeth, including the bone and tissue, gums, and periodontal ligament.
 Gingivitis (i.e., infection of gums) is the earliest stage of periodontal disease.
-If you don’t seek timely treatment, the infection may spread to other tissues, rendering periodontal disease treatment near me.
+If you don’t seek timely treatment, the infection may spread to other tissues, rendering periodontal disease.

 What Bacteria Causes Periodontal Disease?

-It is best to seek periodontal treatment as soon as you notice the first signs of gum disease.
+It is best to seek periodontal disease treatments as soon as you notice the first signs of gum disease.
 If you catch the disease early enough, it can be treated with some simple procedures.
 Periodontitis is often treated with oral surgery, in which a soft tissue laser removes the infection and restores oral health.
 Depending on the severity of your condition, gum disease is treated with oral medication, non-surgical procedures, or, in the worst cases, through surgery.
+Here is the list of periodontal disease treatment procedures that dentists perform.

 You can prevent and treat periodontitis by consulting your dentist and ensuring regular oral hygiene.
 Be sure to do so at the earliest signs of the disease since periodontitis is incurable in its final stages.